 Use those common KPIs as a guideline when identifying applications.
 Take each one of the metrics and consider it from the perspective of your company's CEO and business team.
 What is the actual impact on your company's business if your application becomes unavailable?
 How many users will your site lose if your page loads start to take over four seconds?
 How many dollars are lost if your applications are not able to handle throughput spikes and some users get no response during those spikes?

 These are serious questions to answer, and, if you are only measuring metrics on the server/application side, you are very likely not seeing what your customers are seeing on the frontend of the application.
-That is why New Relic Browser, Mobile, and Synthetics are key to understanding the complete picture of your application performance.
-With New Relic Insights, you bring all of these metrics together and give your company a single place to see every metric that is crucial to your success.
+That is why Browser, Mobile, and Synthetics are key to understanding the complete picture of your application performance.
+With dashboards, you bring all of these metrics together and give your company a single place to see every metric that is crucial to your success.

 2. Deploy monitoring: Browser, Mobile, and Synthetics

 To start monitoring, you need to deploy Browser, Mobile, and Synthetics agents.
 With Browser, you gain deep insight into how your users are interacting with your application or website.
-New Relic Mobile allows you to monitor and manage the performance of your iOS and Android applications.
-New Relic Synthetics is a suite of automated, scriptable tools to monitor your websites and API endpoints.
+Mobile monitoring allows you to monitor and manage the performance of your iOS and Android applications.
+Synthetics is a suite of automated, scriptable tools to monitor your websites and API endpoints.

 Just like with all of New Relic's agents, Browser, Mobile, and Synthetics are quick to deploy.
 Here is a quick overview of each and links to documentation to help you get going: